gjmagill/Movie-Picker/README.md

 The code will first ask for any movies to add.
 You must enter in form of title,year,genre,score - capitalize the first letter then ask what type of movies to watch.
-  -first asks genre.
+- first asks genre.
-  -then score.
+- then score.
-  -finally year.
+- finally year.
 then the code will return a list of movies.